oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ### Objectives

+* Provision a new Oracle Autonomous Database (ADB) using the OraOperator
-* Connect the OraOperator to an existing ADB
+* Bind to an existing ADB using the OraOperator

 ### Prerequisites